3 Steps that Lead to High Quality Decisions

 You’ve framed the question and you’ve gathered the facts.
 You’ve determined the decision criterion, you’ve weighed them, and you believe you have a correct answer.
 And maybe you have the right answer.
 But quality decisions are about more than that.
 They’re about making sure the outcome of the decision achieves the objectives, which is a broader perspective.

+Have we involved everyone that should be involved in this decision process?
 At times, it can seem like the fewer people you involve the better, since it allows you to make a decision more quickly.
 But there are two reasons to involve more people in your decision process.
 The first is that different perspectives may help color the decision process.
 It’s great to have senior executives weigh in, but have you heard from the people who will be on the ground implementing the decision?
 If not, they may give you substantial additional insight.
+Beyond this, whose support you need to implement this decision, and have they had a voice in this decision process?
+People support what they create, and if a broader range of people feel that they’ve had a voice, they may be more ready to support its implementation.